I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkddi-vidpntopology-getnumpathsfromsource.md

 <p> </p>

 ## -remarks
 <p>A topology is a collection paths, each of which contains a (source, target) pair.
 It is possible for a particular source to appear in more than one path.
 For example, one source can be paired with two distinct targets in the case of a clone view.</p>

 <p>VidPN source identifiers are assigned by the operating system. <a href="display.dxgkddistartdevice">DxgkDdiStartDevice</a>, implemented by the display miniport driver, returns the number N of video present sources supported by the display adapter.
 Then the operating system assigns identifiers 0, 1, 2, ...
 N - 1.</p>

-<p>The D3DKMDT_HVIDPNTOPOLOGY data type is defined in <i>D3dkmdt.h</i>.</p>

-<p>The D3DDDI_VIDEO_PRESENT_SOURCE_ID data type is defined in <i>D3dukmdt.h</i>. </p>

-<p>A topology is a collection paths, each of which contains a (source, target) pair.
-It is possible for a particular source to appear in more than one path.
-For example, one source can be paired with two distinct targets in the case of a clone view.</p>

-<p>VidPN source identifiers are assigned by the operating system. <a href="display.dxgkddistartdevice">DxgkDdiStartDevice</a>, implemented by the display miniport driver, returns the number N of video present sources supported by the display adapter.
-Then the operating system assigns identifiers 0, 1, 2, ...
-N - 1.</p>